Tannerguo/tannerguo.github.io/_pages/about.md

 Biography
 ======
-Hi, I’m Tanner Guo — a mechanical engineer with experience in manufacturing, solar energy, and hands-on problem solving.
-I’ve worked on additive manufacturing projects in Taipei, consulted on solar systems in New Zealand, and gained practical experience across industries from logistics to trade.
-I’m also the founder of China Business Tours, helping Kiwi businesses connect with suppliers in China.
-Outside of work, I’m an aviation enthusiast working toward my private pilot’s license.
+Tanner is a bilingual Mechanical Engineer with hands on experience across manufacturing, additive manufacturing, solar energy, and engineering problem solving.
+Tanner has worked on additive manufacturing projects in Taipei, consulted on solar systems in New Zealand and gained practical experience in logistics and trade.
+While completing his degree, he navigated the loss of his mother, managed a complex High Court case, and cared for his grandmother — experiences that shaped his resilience and focus.
+A lifelong learner, aviation enthusiast, and Grade 7 alto saxophonist, Tanner approaches engineering with curiosity, innovation, and a commitment to delivering impactful solutions.

 <html lang="en">